jgp-13/jgp-13/README.md

 💼 I am a Mechanical Engineer with a PhD in aerodynamics, specializing in aircraft propulsion, power generation, and clean energies.
 I possess extensive experience in research and development projects, collaborating across multifunctional and multicultural teams.

 🔍 I possess expertise in the application of **Python** and **Data Analysis** methodologies to Computational Fluid Dynamics (**CFD**) simulation.
-I have a strong interest in leveraging data analysis and machine learning techniques to drive advancements in engineering solutions.
+I am deeply interested in applying data analysis and machine learning techniques to advance engineering solutions.

 💡 I’m looking to collaborate on projects related to E-mobility and Renewable energies, where I can leverage my skills and contribute to driving innovation and sustainability.